carpentries-incubator/julia-novice/README.md

 programming, but are new to Julia.

 ## Contributing

+Note: This lessons content is generated from [Literate.jl](https://fredrikekre.github.io/Literate.jl/v2/) files living on the `literate` branch.
+Please edit these for contributing to this lesson.

 We welcome all contributions to improve the lesson!
 Maintainers will do their best to help you if you have any questions, concerns, or experience any